vluzko/Grace/design/Memory Management.md

     4 | 24 | 12 | 1 | 2 | 3 | 0 | 12 | 3 | 4 | 5

+## Garbage Collection
+We haven't decided which garbage collection algorithm to use yet.

 ## Notes
 * Write a bunch of functions in wast that do memory-management-y things (like resizing arrays and moving them around in